Jarvis plc: 19th and 20th centuries

 The company was founded as the Jarvis Construction Company in 1846.
 For over a century, the firm focused its efforts on the construction sector, growing at a relatively slow but steady rate over this time.
 Javis plc was formally incorporated on 31 March 1988.
+Between 1998 and the end of 1991, the company roughly doubled in size following a series of acquisitions.

 In 1994, Paris Moayedi was appointed as the Chief Executive of Jarvis; he opted to pursue an ambitious growth strategy focused on new and emerging sectors, refocusing the business on infrastructure maintenance and renewal.
 To this end, the company acquired the Northern Infrastructure Maintenance Company, a rail maintenance business, in 1996.
 During the following year, it also bought the rail freight business Fastline, and the railway engineering specialist Relayfast.
 During 1998, Jarvis entered the road and airport maintenance business through its acquisition of Streamline Holdings.
+That same year, the company became the most highly valued contractor on the London Stock Exchange, being valued at £1 billion at one point.

 Beyond acquisitions, Moayedi was keen to secure large contracts for Jarvis, including the relatively new and controversial field of private finance initiatives (PFI).
 According to the business journalist Mark Leftly, Jarvis's strategy for winning such deals was to regularly issue low margin bids, meaning that even minor cost overruns would quickly make the awarded PFIs unprofitable and a drain on Jarvis' finances.
 During the Moayedi era, company executives became increasingly focused on seeking headlines and impressing the wider financial services sector.

 During 2000, Jarvis was amongst several companies that was involved in legal action against the professional services firm PricewaterhouseCoopers over allegations of defamation.